Living on one income

 Before meeting Cody I lived with family my whole life.
 I knew basic cooking skills, but nothing that was impressive.
 After several failed Pinterest meals and one fire (don’t ask), I finally started getting the hang of cooking.

 I was soon making my own pizza, bread, our favorite fast food meals and many other things from scratch.
 I saved us quite a bit by making everything at home and not buying prepackaged food.
+I love the crockpot, I just throw everything in and by dinner time I don’t have to do anything, but dish everyone’s plate.

 It also is much healthier not eating all those chemicals and preservatives.
 It has given us the opportunity to try out new foods and enjoy more family time together.